Taedddsdfs/Team-1/statements/Tae_statement.md

 1.  **Pipelining Complexity:** Transitioning to pipelined design highlighted that complexity shifts from component logic to **system integration** and **hazard management**.
 The performance challenge lies in coordinating data flow and timing across the pipeline registers.

-2.  **Hazard Unit Importance:** Implementing data forwarding and stalling mechanisms demonstrated the crucial trade-off between **latency (single-cycle)** and **throughput (pipelined)**, proving essential for maximizing the Instruction Per Cycle (IPC) rate.
+2.  **Memory Hierarchy Integration:** Replacing the simple memory with a **cache** (Part 5.1) introduced real-world performance considerations.
+This demonstrated that optimizing a CPU requires balancing core logic with the speed of external resources (memory access latency).

 3.  **Architectural Trade-offs:** The initial decision to encapsulate PC logic (Part 2) simplified the final Top-Level wiring (Part 5), reinforcing the value of **strategic upfront design** even in modular hardware.

-4.  **Design for Testability (DFT):** The use of the `a0` output port (Part 3) proved invaluable, allowing the team to debug complex, concurrent issues across the five pipeline stages efficiently, confirming the importance of designing with the "tester" mindset.
+4.  **Design for Testability (DFT):** The use of the `a0` output port (Part 3) proved invaluable, allowing the team to debug complex, concurrent issues across the five pipeline stages, confirming the importance of designing with the "tester" mindset.